siddharthjain38/through-my-arch/designing_idempotent_write_apis_in_messaging_apps.md

 When building messaging apps (or any system that handles write operations), **idempotency** is essential.
 Network retries, dropped connections, and user impatience can trigger repeated requests, leading to duplicate messages or inconsistent system states.
 Ensuring **idempotent write APIs** helps mitigate these issues, so repeated requests don’t cause unintended side effects.

-In this post, we’ll dive into how to design **idempotent write APIs**, especially for tasks like sending messages, ensuring that repeated requests produce consistent outcomes.
+Let's explore how to design **idempotent write APIs**, especially for tasks like sending messages, ensuring that repeated requests produce consistent outcomes.

 ---